dart-lang/site-www/src/tools/sdk/_mac.md

 ```

 {{site.alert.version-note}}
-  The `brew switch` command was removed after the 2.6 release of Homebrew.
+  The `brew switch` command was removed
+  after the 2.6 release of Homebrew.
-  To continue using it, you need to explicitly downgrade Homebrew to a 2.6 version:
+  To continue using `brew switch`,
+  downgrade Homebrew to a 2.6 version:
   ```terminal
   $ cd /usr/local/Homebrew && git checkout 2.6.2
   ```